-The restricted breeding area, that is limited to the Balearic archipelago, along with a small population, significantly adds to the vulnerability of this long-lived species to all threats, with a particular incidence of those factors that affect the survival of adult birds.
+The restricted breeding area, that is limited to the Balearic Archipelago, along with a small population, significantly adds to the vulnerability of this long-lived species to all threats, with a particular incidence of those factors that affect the survival of adult birds.
 The deterministic demographic model of Oro et al. (2004) [38] suggests a high adult mortality by sources other than predators.
 Historically, take for human consumption (mostly on Ibiza and Formentera) was common, with 2,400-2,700 birds taken yearly until the 1970s [18] but harvesting of shearwaters is currently mostly incidental [21].
 In the past, large declines or local extinctions of Balearic Shearwaters were likely due to human predation and loss of breeding habitat through urban development [38].
 Presently, alien mammals such as feral cats (Felis domesticus), black rats (Rattus rattus) and common genets (Genetta genetta) are thought to be the greatest threats on land [30] and have been responsible for the wiping out of Balearic Shearwaters on some islands in recent times [32].
 European rabbits (Oryctolagus cuniculus) at some colonies may degrade nesting habitats [15].

 Table 6.
 Summary of known threats of P. mauretanicus.
-Data taken from Species Action Plans [21, 23, 31], with additions from C. Carboneras, M. Louzao and J.M.
-Arcos (pers comm.)
+Data taken from Species Action Plans [21, 22, 23], and C. Carboneras, M. Louzao and J.M.
+Arcos (pers comm).

-Location Human disturbance Fisheries Egg collectior and hunting Oil spills Habitat loss or alteration Predation (alien species) Contamination Increased impact by native species Balearic Islands Low High ^a Low at present; Locally high?
-Potentially high Lowb High Unknown Unknown ^c Spanish Continental Waters Low High ^a Potentially high Medium ^d Unknown Unknown °
+Location Human disturbance Fisheries Egg collection and hunting Oil spills Habitat loss or alteration Predation (alien species) Contamination Increased impact by native species Balearic Islands Low High a Low at present; Locally high?
+Potentially high Lowb High Unknown Unknown ° Spanish Continental Waters Low High a Potentially high Medium d Unknown Unknown ° c - Competition may occur for nest cavities with Cory's Shearwater (Calonectris diomedea)

-^a - Category represents fishing bycatch in longlines and fishing nets.
+&lt;sup>a - Category represents fishing bycatch in longlines and fishing nets.
 Overfishing (depletion of fish stocks), which may cause changes in winter and post-breeding distribution, is also rated as 'High'